jaypipes/articles/db/uuid-vs-integer.md

 ### Benchmark variants

 All benchmark runs were done using sysbench 1.0.12, with **_30 seconds_** run time for each scenario variation.
-All scenarios that write records to a table were run *after* scenarios that only read records.
+The one scenario that writes records to a table (`customer_new_order`) was run *after* the scenarios that only read records.
 This was to ensure consistent results that were able to be compared between different initial sizes of database.

 For the brick-and-mortar application, I tested three sizes -- "small", "medium" and "large" -- of databases.
 The "small" size was pre-loaded with approximately